fabioAlcocer/article-preview-component/README.md

 ### What I learned

-In this project I put into practice my knowledge in vanilla JS and learned how localStorage works.
+In this project I put into practice my knowledge in Javascript Events and responsive design.

 ## Author